raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 ## What's next?

-- You can see the pictures taken by your time-lapse wearable by attaching your monitor, keyboard and mouse to the Pi Zero and navigating to the folder `/home/pi/timelapse`.
+- You can see the pictures taken by your time-lapse wearable by attaching your monitor, keyboard and mouse to the Pi Zero and navigating to the folder `/home/pi/time-lapse`.
 Don't forget that your time-lapse will still be taking pictures, as the program will load when the Pi Zero boots up.
-- You could create a [gif using your timelapse pictures](https://www.raspberrypi.org/learning/timelapse-setup/)?
+- You could create a [gif using your time-lapse pictures](https://www.raspberrypi.org/learning/timelapse-setup/)?
 - Instead of lights, could you incorporate a sensor or a button into your project to take a photograph only when the sensor is triggered?
 - Could you design and 3D-print a case for your wearable?
 You could make something like [this one by Adafruit](https://www.raspberrypi.org/blog/wearable-pi-zero-camera/).